xysun/md2html/README.md

 * 27-Jun-2013    v0.1

      Working, but you have my warnings.
 Specifically:

      * No support for reference style links
      * No support for header lines using '=' and '-'
      * No support for horizontal rules
+     * Known bug: last paragraph in list won't be wrapped in <p>

+* 28-Jun-2013    v0.2

+     * Adding support for header lines using '=' and '-'
+     * Fixed bug: last paragraph in list now wrapped in <p> properly by using a nasty global variable

 #### How to Use: